-You can also touch the roller image on the screen (if you have the Touch Wing connected) to change the attributes up or down by one.
+You can also touch the roller image on the screen to change the attributes up or down by one.
 For continuously variable controls like a dimmer, touching the roller will set the attribute to full or zero.

 3> Repeat from 1 to change other attributes of the selected fixtures.